-In the meantime, Dr. Taylor emphasizes that women should pay attention to pain that is progressive and "cyclical," or always comes at the time of their menstrual period.
+Dr. Taylor emphasizes that women should pay attention to pain that is progressive and "cyclical," or always comes at the time of their menstrual period.
 "If it varies with your menstrual cycle and you have painful menstruation and cramps and bowel pain, it will likely be endometriosis," he says.
 "But if you've had horrible periods since you were 12 and it has never changed, not necessarily."

 Plus, a 13-year-old girl who is exhibiting symptoms of endometriosis doesn't always warrant a pelvic exam.
 "That is sometimes what keeps younger women out of our office.
 But we can make a diagnosis just by talking to them or by palpating the abdomen."

 What medical treatments are used for endometriosis?

 Our clinicians work closely with you to understand your goals for pain management and fertility.
 Medical therapy generally involves altering the hormones that cause the growth of the endometrium and spread of these cells within the abdomen.
 These medications may be used on their own or after surgery to prevent recurrence of the disease.

 - Oral contraceptive pill: This is often the first treatment attempted.
 The pill can suppress the period and stop mild to moderate endometriosis from progressing while addressing the pain.
 The combined oral contraceptive can be given in a fashion that completely eliminates menstruation, and therefore stops painful periods.
 For women who don't plan to conceive immediately, this may be a good option.